 1. What are the rent quarter payment dates for 2020? - the 25th March 2020, 24th June 2020, 29th September 2020, and 25th December 2020

-2. Is there a quarter rent day calculator available? - yes you can check these online, but remember that the actual dates and rent for each periods are set, it's usually the rent apportionment of the the first or last quarters based upon a day basis that these calculators work out.
+2. Is there a quarter rent day calculator available? - yes you can check these online, but remember that the actual dates and rent for each period are set, it's usually the rent apportionment of the first or last quarters based upon a daily basis that these calculators work out.

 3. What is rent paid quarterly in advance? - this is the usual basis in commercial property leases with two aspects.
-Fisrtly, on 4 set dates in a year (every quarter), and secondly to be paid at the beginning of each period (in advance) not at the end (arrears).
+Firstly, on 4 set dates in a year (every quarter), and secondly to be paid at the beginning of each period (in advance), not at the end (arrears).

 4. Is commercial rent paid in advance or arrears? - it is usually in advance, but the lease must clearly state this in order to be effective.

-5. What are the standard rent quarter dates? - also refered to as the traditional, normal, or legal quarter dates - these are the 25th March, 24th June, 29th September, and 25th december
+5. What are the standard rent quarter dates? - also referred to as the traditional, normal, or legal quarter dates - these are the 25th March, 24th June, 29th September, and 25th December

 7. How many quarter days are there in a year? - 4 in total, whether modern or traditional ones